Shinjon-Soul0208/Shinjon-Soul0208/Introduction_myself.md

 - 👋 Hi, I’m Shinjon
 - 👀 I’m interested in Playing guitar
-- 🌱  Computer science Student
+- 🌱  Computer science Student at Manipal University Jaipur.
 - 💞️ I’m looking to collaborate on Python c, c++ and java , javascript.
 - 📫 How to reach me on instagram at:@sd_soul_07
 - 😄 Pronouns: Leo